usexfg/COLD/yin_yang_vaults/docs/README-FuegoForecast.md

     - 70% is distributed to the winners, proportional to their vault share.
   - **No burn:** No tokens are burned in the HEAT contract.
 - **Claiming:**
-  - Losing users can claim 20% of their original stake.
+  - Users of incorrect vault still receive 20% of their original forecasting stake instead of 0.
   - Winning users claim their original stake plus their share of the 70% pool.

 ## Accounts